-- (A) Within 15 days of each occurrence, the owner or operator of each boiler electricity generating facility submits an affidavit signed by a corporate officer affirming that liquid petroleum fuel was burned due to force majeure natural gas curtailment; and - (B) Each boiler, when it burns natural gas exclusively, meets the applicable unit-specific NO_x emission limit specified in subparagraph (d)(1)(C); and

-- (CB) Each-boiler electric generating unit, when it burns liquid petroleum fuel exclusively, emits oxides of nitrogen NO_x at no more than 2 times the applicable unit-specific NO_x emission limit specified in subparagraph (d)(1)(C) the SCAQMD permit.; and - (D) Each boiler, when it burns a combination of liquid petroleum fuel and natural gas, emits oxides of nitrogen at no more than the prorated limit for that unit, obtained from the requirements specified in subparagraphs (f)(1)(B) and (f)(1)(C), and weighted by the flow rate and gross heating value of natural gas and liquid petroleum fuel, respectively.
-The calculation procedure in the "CEMS Requirement Document for Utility Boilers", dated July 19, 1991 shall be followed. - (2) Fuel Readiness Testing
+- (1) The NOx emissions limitations specified in paragraph (d)(1) and the District-wide daily limits on emissions rate and emissions cap specified in paragraphs (ed)(3+), (e)(2), and (e)(3) shall not apply to an electric power generating system unit or electricity generating facility on days of force majeure natural gas curtailment when the use of liquid petroleum fuel is required, provided that: - (A) Within 15 days of each occurrence, the owner or operator of each boiler electricity generating facility submits an affidavit signed by a corporate officer affirming that liquid petroleum fuel was burned due to force majeure natural gas curtailment; and - (B) Each boiler, when it burns natural gas exclusively, meets the applicable unit-specific NOx-emission limit specified in subparagraph (d)(1)(C); and - (CB) Each-boiler\electric power generating unit, when it burns liquid petroleum fuel exclusively, emits oxides of nitrogen $NO_x$ at no more than 2 two times the applicable unit-specific $NO_x$ emission limit specified in subparagraph (d)(1)(C); and - (ĐC) Each boiler electric power generating unit, when it burns a combination of liquid petroleum fuel and natural gas, emits oxides of nitrogenNOx at no more than the prorated limit for that unit, obtained from the requirements specified in paragraph (d)(1) and subparagraphs (f)(1)(B) and (f)(1)(C), and weighted by the flow rate and gross heating value of natural gas and liquid petroleum fuel, respectively.
+The calculation procedure in the "CEMS Requirement Document for Utility Boilers Electric Power Generating Units", dated July 19, 1991 [Date of Adoption] shall be followed.

-A boiler may burn liquid petroleum fuel for up to 24 hours in any calendar year for fuel readiness testing provided that the emission limitation specified in subparagraph (f)(1)(C) is met.
+(2) An boiler electric power generating unit may burn liquid petroleum fuel for up to 24 hours in any calendar year for fuel readiness testing provided that the emission limitation specified in subparagraph (f)(1)(CB) is met.
 The unit specific NOx emission limit specified in subparagraph (d)(1)(C) shall not apply during this period.
-The NO_x emissions limits specified in subdivision (d) shall not apply to an electric generating unit during fuel readiness testing and the electric generating unit may burn liquid petroleum fuel, provided that: